slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'You always get exaggerated notions of things you don’t know anything about.' -- Albert Camus*

+> *'An unfamiliar city is a fine thing.
+That’s the time and place when you can suppose that all of the people you meet are nice.' -- Louis Céline*

 HINTS:

 > *'«Chekov bottle»: If something is described in a previous chapter, it means it will be important for the action in a future chapter.'*

 > *'Pay attention to negative cues: what should have happened but did not.'*

 > *'Look for something that doesn't make sense.
-That's where the gold mine is:<br>
+That's where the gold mine is:
 «It doesn't make sense, the price is going down!».
 The world makes sense, just not the model.
-Some X factor is hidden.'<br>
+Some X factor is hidden.'
 'Don't try to make sense of the world.
 It's too complicated.
 Instead watch investors attempting to make sense of it.
-They're the ones that will make the assets price move.'<br>
+They're the ones that will make the assets price move.'
 'look for the obvious: «Do you want to be a writer?
-You should have something to say.»'<br>
+You should have something to say.»'
 'The most important question: «What do you need to see to change your view?»' -- Adam Robinson (paraphrased)*

 <!--